tracingsummit/tracingsummit.github.io/index.md

 [4388 Saint-Denis, Suite 200](https://maps.app.goo.gl/GjRcV3dhgJzx93489).
 Located in the heart of the Plateau Mont-Royal borough, it is less than a 5 minute walk from the Mont-Royal metro station on the orange line.
-Please note that there is paid parking behind the venue but it is usually full and street parking is very challenging in the area.
+Please note that there is paid parking (15$/day) behind the venue but it is often full and street parking is very challenging in the area.

 ## Presentation Proposals
-The Call for Proposals can be found here [Tracing Summit 2025 - Call for Proposals](https://cfp.tracingsummit.org/ts2025/cfp), it will close on June 13th 2025.
-The talk selection will then be confirmed by June 20th 2025.
+The Call for Proposals for this event closed on June 13th.

 ## Presentations
 We are welcoming 30 minute presentations from both end users and